 - In the workbook, right-click on the worksheet tab and select Add Graph as Sheet, then select the graph created above and click Done.
 This will add a new workbook sheet containing an embedded graph.

 - Switch to the data sheet, double-click on the tab rename the sheet as Data.

 - Select the Worksheet: Clear Worksheet menu item to clear the data in this sheet.
 Note that this step is optional.
 Clearing the data will reduce the size of the template saved in the next step.
-Note that you should clear only the data sheet, and not the other sheets such as those with embedded graphs.

 - Select the File: Save Window As... menu item, assign a name such as Sensor Data and Graph and press Save.

 - Now we can use this template to process multiple files.
 Select the File: Batch Processing... menu item.

 - In the dialog box that opens set the Batch Processing Mode to Load Analysis Template, then set the Analysis Template control to point to your saved template.